ZanaNowshad/ZANAGENT/docs/tui_reference.md

 work.
 All metrics land in an SQLite store so `/reports` and `/compare` remain fast, even across large transcripts.

+## Org Centre & Ops

+The Org Center panel aggregates metrics from every connected node.
+Use `Ctrl+O` to focus the panel and `Ctrl+A` to jump directly to the alert feed.
+`Ctrl+G` renders a knowledge-graph snapshot in the main panel. `/org analytics` and `/org report` summarise KPIs across projects while `/ops alerts` streams incident data.
+Policies under `~/.vortex/org/policies` can be listed and evaluated in-session via `/policy list` and `/policy evaluate` to ensure releases stay within governance constraints.

 ## Keyboard Shortcuts

 | Shortcut | Action |